Clonakilty: Churches

-Kilgariffe Church (Church of Ireland) is a building of 1818 replacing an older church going back to 1613.
+Kilgarriffe Church, a Church of Ireland church, was built in 1818 to replace an older building which dated from 1613.

-The Church of the Immaculate Conception (Catholic) is a large building in Early French Gothic style, designed by George Ashlin and completed in 1880.
+The Church of the Immaculate Conception, a large Catholic church, was designed by George Ashlin and built in 1880 in the Early French Gothic style.

 The old Presbyterian Church was built in 1861 and taken over and used since 1924 as a local Post Office.
 The local Methodist church is located in the town and became the first church in Ireland to win two Eco Congregation Ireland awards.

 Transport

 The nearest airport to the town is Cork Airport, and Bus Éireann provides coach links from Clonakilty to Cork and Skibbereen.
 During the summer months, there is a bus link to Killarney via the N71 road through Skibbereen, Bantry, Glengarriff and Kenmare.

 Clonakilty was one of the destinations on the West Cork Railway, an Irish mainline railway from Cork city to various parts of West Cork, which shut down in 1961.
 Clonakilty railway station opened on 28 August 1886, but finally closed on 1 April 1961.

 Clonakilty has a bypass road on the N71, to the south of the town, which routes traffic to Cork, Kinsale, Bandon, Skibbereen and Dunmanway via the R599, just west of the town, or vice versa to the R588 via Enniskean and the town centre.